vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 ---
-title: "How Computers Understood Humans"
+title: How Computers Understood Humans
-description: "Catch on with this 7-slide introduction to deep natural language processing of 2022, featuring TF-IDF, Word2vec, knowledge graphs, and transformers."
+description: Catch on with this 7-slide introduction to deep natural language processing of 2022, featuring TF-IDF, Word2vec, knowledge graphs, and transformers.
 layout: post
 categories: ml
 image: /images/how-computers-understood-humans-thumb.png